Image by NiseriN from iStock

 Communication

-• You are concise and articulate in speech and writing
+• Be concise and articulate in both writing and speaking.

 Judgment